jackmcdonnell713/Sustainability_Group/README.md

 Ashley: Circle
 Thomas: Square Role

-Despite assigning specific roles for week one we found it was much more productive for all members to be actively involved in each process for the first week.
-We all chipped in during the data set selection, picking of technologies used, and construction of the machine learning model mockup.
+Despite assigning specific roles for week one, we found it was much more productive for all members to be actively involved in each process for the first week.
+We all chipped in during the dataset selection, picking of technologies used, and construction of the machine learning model mockup.